The Great Recalibration

 Work as Means, Not Master

-Rev. Isaac Hayes is the president of Healing of the Soul Ministries.
-He is also an Assistant Pastor at the Apostolic Church of God in Chicago, IL, and a doctoral student at Trinity Evangelical Divinity School in Deerfield, IL.
-Follow Rev. Hayes on Facebook, Twitter, and Instagram at @RevIsaacHayes.
+Dr. Isaac Hayes is an Assistant Pastor at the Apostolic Church of God in Chicago, Illinois, and author of “Men After God’s Heart: 10 Principles of Brotherly Love.”
+He also has a Doctor of Ministry degree from Trinity Evangelical Divinity School.
+Follow Dr. Hayes on Facebook, Twitter, Instagram, and YouTube at @RevIsaacHayes.

 [1] Jessica Dickler, “‘Great Resignation’ Gains Steam as Return-To-Work Plans Take Effect,” CNBC, June 29, 2021, https://www.cnbc.com/2021/06/29/more-people-plan-to-quit-as-return-to-work-plans-go-into-effect-.html.
 [2] Stephanie Vozza, “The ‘Great Resignation’ Is Here.
 This Is How Employers Should Prepare,” Fast Company, July 15, 2021, https://www.fastcompany.com/90646274/the-great-resignation-is-here-this-is-how-employers-should-prepare?partner=rss&utm_source=rss&utm_medium=feed&utm_campaign=rss+fastcompany&utm_content=rss?cid=search.
 [3] Eddie Lou, “Why Millennials Want More Than Just Work: The Importance of Your 'Double Bottom Line',” Forbes, June 9, 2017, https://www.forbes.com/sites/theyec/2017/06/09/why-millennials-want-more-than-just-work-the-importance-of-your-double-bottom-line/?sh=727cc6bd5784.
 [4] Nandita Bose, “EXCLUSIVE U.S. Labor Secretary Supports Classifying Gig Workers as Employees,” Reuters, April 29, 2021, https://www.reuters.com/world/us/exclusive-us-labor-secretary-says-most-gig-workers-should-be-classified-2021-04-29/.
 [5] Donald J. Wiseman, “669 חָלַק,” ed.
 R. Laird Harris, Gleason L. Archer Jr., and Bruce K. Waltke, Theological Wordbook of the Old Testament (Chicago: Moody Press, 1999), 293.